Sales and Marketing Agreement: Everything You Need to Know

 What is an Exclusive Rights Marketing Agreement?

 An exclusive marketing agreement, or EMRA, is a contract created between a company and a distributor that will grant a distributor the rights to some of the profit of the sale of the product in return for selling it.
 Small businesses who manufacture products may not have the resources, manpower, structure, or finances to create a sales department or sell their product themselves.

 In this case, they would use a distributor to sell their product for them in exchange for a commission amount.
 To ensure that this arrangement is beneficial for both parties and both parties understand their rights and obligations, drafting an exclusive rights marketing agreement is vital.
 The contract will grant only the distribution company the rights to sell the product which can help keep the competition at bay.

 Manufacturers and Wholesaler Roles in an Exclusive Marketing Agreement

 Companies may also use an exclusive marketing agreement if they sell their products online, but they would like to pursue sales to a wider audience.
 To accomplish this can be a time-consuming and costly process, so the business may seek out the rights of a distributor.
 When creating these contracts, the first goal is to identify and establish the roles of each of the party involved in the contract.

 When referring to each party in a contract, the business that makes the products will be referred to as the manufacturer, and the party that is agreeing to sell the product is the wholesaler.
 When defining each party and their obligations you will also need to define the portion of the profits that each party will be entitled to.

 If you need help with a sales and marketing agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.